dragonfly-ai/slash/README.md

 Features:
 - High performance Vector data types with convenient vector math syntax.
+- Octree for nearest neighbor search and radial querying.
 - Parametric and Estimated (Online/Streaming) Probability Distributions: Gaussian/Normal, Poisson, LogNormal, Binomial (parametric only), Beta, and PERT; each with support for sampling and probability density functions, PDFs.
 - Sampleable trait for declaring generative models.
 - Math functions: Beta, Factorial, and Gamma functions: B(α, β), x! and Γ(x).